The CD-MAKE 2017 in the context of the ARES conference series was a full success in beautiful Reggio di Calabria.

 Nutrigenomics tries to define the causality or relationship between specific nutrients and specific nutrient regimes (diets) on human health.
 The underlying idea is in personalized nutrition based on the *omics background, which may help to foster personal dietrary recommendations.
 Ultimately, nutrigenomics will allow effective dietary-intervention strategies to recover normal homeostasis and to prevent diet-related diseases, see: Muller, M. & Kersten, S. 2003.
 Nutrigenomics: goals and strategies.
 Nature Reviews Genetics, 4, (4), 315-322.

-An excellent podcast which I can fully recommend to my students is the Machine Learning Guide by Tyler RENELLE (Tensor Flow).
+The Machine Learing Guide by Tyler RENELLE (Tensor Flow, O-C-Devel) is highly recommendable to my students!
 This series aims to teach the high level fundamentals of machine learning with a focus on algorithms and some underlying mathematics, which is really great.

 Call for Papers due to May, 15, 2017